 An example of Bitcoin wrapping with Ren’s RenVM.

 Wrapping in cryptocurrency can be simply understood as giving your cryptocurrency (e.g. 1 Bitcoin) to a custodian (e.g. Ren protocol) which then mints (creates) an equal amount of tokens on another blockchain (e.g. 1 renBTC, which can be used on Ethereum).
 In this example, your 1 Bitcoin is ‘backing’ an equivalent amount of renBTC so that you can use it on the Ethereum blockchain as an ERC-20 token.

-Cryptocurrencies from other blockchains can be turned into SPL tokens and traded on the Serum DEX in two ways: using the FTX exchange or using the Metamask browser extension/wallet.
-In both cases, you will need the Sollet.io wallet which is also used to interact with the Serum DEX.
+Cryptocurrencies from other blockchains can be turned into SPL tokens and traded on the Serum DEX by using the Metamask browser extension/wallet.
+To do so, you will need the Sollet.io wallet which is also used to interact with the Serum DEX.
 The Sollet.io wallet is not a browser extension, nor does it require you to download any software.
 It is entirely web-based.

-The FTX exchange offers wrapped SPL versions of popular cryptocurrencies such as Bitcoin, Ethereum, and Chainlink.
-As you may have guessed, FTX is the custodian which holds the actual Bitcoin, Ethereum etc. that you provide to mint wrapped SPL versions which you can use on the Serum DEX.
-These are deposited to your Sollet.io wallet when you mint them using the FTX exchange.
+The FTX exchange offered wrapped SPL versions of popular cryptocurrencies such as Bitcoin, Ethereum, and Chainlink.
+FTX acted as the custodian which held the actual Bitcoin, Ethereum etc. that traders provided to mint wrapped SPL versions which could be used on the Serum DEX.
+These were deposited to a user’s Sollet.io wallet.

 Any ERC-20 token can be converted to a wrapped SPL token equivalent using the Metamask wallet.
 When you do this, your ERC-20 tokens are locked in a trustless smart contract on Ethereum and the Sollet.io wallet will mint wrapped SPL token equivalents for you to use in the Serum DEX.